Back To All

 Improve DX to Increase Productivity

-Waydev is an engineering management intelligence platform that provides dashboards with comprehensive reports for engineering leaders.
+Waydev is an engineering management intelligence platform providing dashboards with comprehensive reports for engineering teams and leaders.
 These reports are based on automated data and they provide insight into teams’ work patterns, such as code commit activity, Pull Requests, and code reviews and can indicate areas that need improvement.
 Keeping track of code review workflows can also help you understand when and under what conditions your development teams are most productive and efficient.
 Understanding these patterns is the key to constantly improving Developer Experience.

 Schedule a demo with our team in order to improve your Developer Experience.